Contraception options

 Contraceptive patch and vaginal ring

 The patch is a small sticky pad that attaches to your skin and releases oestrogen and progesterone into your bloodstream.
-The vaginal ring is a flexible plastic ring that’s inserted into the vagina and remains there for three weeks.
+With perfect use, it’s up to 99% effective when preventing pregnancy.

 - With perfect use, both methods are up to 99% effective